lincore81/xeen-godot-addon/addons/xeen/README.md

 - [x] I can select materials and scenes from an asset browser
     - [x] I can filter the material list via a line input.
 - [x] When I click on an existing cell, its materials will be set to the brush's materials.
-- [ ] I can paint multiple cells by clicking and dragging
+- [x] I can paint multiple cells by clicking and dragging
 - [ ] Holding a modifier key while left clicking paints the surrounding walls with the current brush.

 ### Simple Box Select
-- [ ] I can enable a selection mode that allows me to click and drag to select an area of the map.
+- [x] I can enable a selection mode that allows me to click and drag to select an area of the map.
-- [ ] I can click outside of the selection to clear it and there is also a keyboard shortcut.
+- [x] I can click outside of the selection to clear it and there is also a keyboard shortcut.
-- [ ] While in selection mode, I can hit enter to fill the selection with the current brush.
+- [x] While in selection mode, I can hit enter to fill the selection with the current brush.
 - [ ] While in selection mode, I can hit 'x' or delete to remove all cells in the selection
 - [ ] I can cut, copy and paste the selected cells.
+- [ ] I can drag the selection to move the cells.
+    - Separate move tool?
 - [ ] I can rotate or flip the selection (as a whole)
-- [ ] I can drag the selection to move the cells.

 ### Simple Map Settings